 Will it be useful when applying for a job?

-Online courses vs academic learning
+Online courses vs. academic learning

 In my view, academic learning on campus has not been able to replace the degree of an online course.
 Of course, several factors oppose distance learning methods.
-Some people say they find it difficult to set their own routines, making it easier to get used to classes at a set time and location.
+Some say they find it difficult to set their routines, making it easier to get used to classes at a set time and location.

-Advantages of online courses on Coursera or edX
+Benefits of online courses on Coursera or edX

-Disadvantages of online courses
+Drawbacks of online courses